Paths of given length in tournaments

-What is the maximum possible number of directed $k$-edge paths in an $n$-vertex tournament?
-We are interested in the regime of fixed $k$ and large $n$.
+We determine the maximum density of directed $k$-edge paths in an $n$-vertex tournament.
+Our focus is on the case of fixed $k$ and large $n$.
 The expected number of directed $k$-edge paths in a uniform random $n$-vertex tournament is $n(n-1)\cdots(n-k)/2^k = (1+o(1))n(n/2)^k$.
 In this short note we show that one cannot do better, thereby confirming an unpublished conjecture of Jacob Fox, Hao Huang, and Choongbum Lee.
+The \emph{length} of a path or walk refers to its number of edges.